Welfare of cats: protection from pain and disease

 Many people choose to have their cat neutered.
 A vet can give advice about the age at which cats can be neutered and the health benefits of neutering.
 Un-neutered cats are more likely to fight, to catch some diseases as a result of fighting, and to be lost or run over whilst roaming.

 TNR (trap, neuter, return) programmes

 Cats Protection helps to neuter thousands of cats every year.
-In addition to owned cats, last year it helped neuter over 28,000 feral cats through its TNR (trap, neuter, return) programmes.
+As well as owned cats, last year it helped neuter over 28,000 feral cats through its TNR (trap, neuter, return) programmes.
 On farms, small holdings and stables these cats are valued as workers who help keep down vermin levels and will protect grain and feed.

-For more information on the TNR programmes and feral neutering, please phone the Cat Protection helpline:
+For more information on the TNR programmes and feral neutering, phone the Cat Protection helpline:

 - phone: 03000 12 12 12 - choosing option two - lines open from 9.30 am to 1.00 pm

 Cats often enter puberty at a very young age and unplanned early breeding may result in welfare problems.
 If you decide to breed your cat, a vet can give advice about the risks of inherited conditions that could affect the health of the kittens.

 To make sure your cat is protected from pain, suffering, injury and disease, you should: